-There are two types of uncertainty that are pertinent to this discussion- uncertainty about the present and uncertainty about the future.
-One fundamental insight of The General Theory is
+There are two types of uncertainty that are pertinent to this discussion- uncertainty about the present and uncertainty about the future.13 One fundamental insight of The General Theory is that for the individual, even the present is to some degree unknown.

-&lt;sup>12 In the following discussion I see uncertainty as a problem of knowledge, before it becomes a problem of action.
-In this I am following an interpretation of Keynes (1937A) who elaborated on his view of uncertainty as different to a problem of merely distinguishing "what is known for certain from what is only probable" (Keynes, 1937A, 213).
-What Keynes meant is ..."the prospect of a European war is uncertain, or the price of copper and the rate of interest twenty years hence, or the obsolescence of a new invention, or the position of private wealth-owners that for the individual, even the present is to some degree unknown.
 Our perception of reality is a combination of facts, and keys to understand these facts.
 These are narratives that explain and give meaning to these facts and create the basis for taking action.
 Where perspectives end and facts begin is itself a line which holds little agreement among different persons.
 Individuals may designate as facts different parts of their narratives, and indeed may themselves change these demarcation lines as their understanding of a situation evolves, or as their perspectives shift.

 Uncertainty about the present stems from two factors, one is from the concept of the individual, who is sovereign enough to construct their own understanding of a situation and has the ability to act according to their decisions from a range of choices, and second from the inherent complexity of the modern economy, which defies any single individual from having complete knowledge of what is happening.
 Traditional societies in which the concept of the individual is less central in determining human action and where production and consumption decisions are substantially less complex would not experience this type of uncertainty.
-If these societies in the social system in 1970.
-About these matters there is no scientific basis on which to form any calculable probability whatever.
-We simply do not know" (Keynes, 1937A, 214).
-One way to see this is what Paul Davidson calls "nonergodic uncertainty" (see Davidson, 1991, 143, and also Davidson, 2007, 2011).
-An extension of this insight is to see the problem facing the individual on the knowledge of their immediate economic, social and institutional surroundings as also part of the same fundamental problem.
+14 If these societies are technologically stagnant and socially stable they would not experience future uncertainty as well.
+15